 Full time students complete 24 credit hours over one academic year and part-time students complete 24 credits over two academic years.
-All students must complete 12 credits of required courses, listed below.
-The remaining 12 credits must be completed from a list of elective Advocacy courses located here.
+All students must complete the required courses, listed below.
+The remaining credits must be completed from a list of elective Advocacy courses located here.
 Different courses will be offered each semester.

 Advanced Evidence (2 credit hours)

 This course offers an in-depth study of three important areas in the presentation of evidence at trial: character (e.g., habit, routine and prior bad acts, as well as traditional character traits), hearsay, and expert testimony.

 This course will teach students the law and techniques used during the trial process.
 The course will instruct students and require them to simulate jury selection and voir dire, opening statements, witness examinations, exhibits, objections, and closing statements.